thainnos/Salt-and-Pepper/Instructions/README.md

 # Game Instructions

-- The English version is currently in progress.
+The english version is currently in progress.